cbarkr/privathon2025/README.md

 - For each record, they store the following information:
 	1. First name
 	2. Last name
+	3. City
-	3. Age
+	4. Age
-	4. Sex
+	5. Sex
-	5. Vote
+	6. Vote
+- In their analysis, they hope to find a correlation between age, sex, city, and vote
 - Oxford Analytica supposedly cares about privacy, and they've heard about [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity), so they try to anonymize the data like so:
 	1. Suppress identifiers (first name, last name) by hashing them with SHA-256
 	2. Generalize quasi-identifiers (age) by rounding to the nearest 5
 	3. Leaving the sensitive information (vote) untouched since this is necessary for their analysis
-- Further suppose that you are a data analyst who has obtained 2 sequential releases of the data, A and B
+- Further suppose that you are a data analyst who has obtained 2 sequential releases of the data, [A](datasets/A.csv) and [B](datasets/B.csv)
 ## Tasks
 ### Task 1: Not So Differentially Private
 > [!note]